yingjia-liu/Msft-Grab-FRS/README.md

 Also have a look at this [introduction to machine learning with Python and Azure Notebooks](https://docs.microsoft.com/en-us/learn/paths/intro-to-ml-with-python/).

 # Submission
+The students are expected to submit the following:

-Either make your Azure Notebook public and share the URL in the Microsoft Teams channel or add us as collaborator to your Github repository containing the solution.
+1. Your script: Either make your Azure Notebook public and share the URL in the Microsoft Teams channel or add us as collaborator to your Github repository containing the solution.
+2. Either a reports or ppt slides (less than 50 pages) contains but not limit to your business understandings, data insights findings, feature engineering ideas, model selection strategies, conclustions and recommendations, etc.

+# Scoring Criteria
+1. Data Insights (20%)
+2. Feature Engineering (20%)
+3. ML Model (20%)
+4. Parameter Tuning (20%)
+5. Readability (20%)

 Good luck  😃